GTmetrix provides a free page speed testing tool to check your website performance.

 Choosing a server nearer where your audience tends to connect from may give you a more realistic result.

-Full GTmetrix test results
+How to interpret the full GTmetrix test results

 Once this test has run, you'll receive a more substantive report with actionable advice.